techiediaries/blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 ---

-## About Part 1
+## Symfony Tutorial: About Part 1 and Part 2

 In the first article, we:

 * installed and configured a Symfony installation;
 * created two new database tables `author` and `blog_post`;
 * allowed users to authenticate with Auth0;
-* and ensured the authenticated user created an Author entry before using the system.
+* and ensured that the authenticated users have `Author` instances associated before using the system.

-In this part of the article we will be covering installing Bootstrap, a framework, to make the blog nicer visually.
+In this part of the article, we will cover installing [Bootstrap, a UI framework for web applications](https://getbootstrap.com/), to make the blog engine look nicer visually.
 We will also enhance our blog engine to allow visitors to:

 * see a list of blog posts;
 * read a specific blog post;
-* and find out more about the author.
+* and find out more about authors.

-Authenticated authors will be able to:
+Besides that, authenticated authors will be able to:

 * create a new blog post;
 * see all of their own blog posts;
-* delete their own blog posts from the system.
+* and delete their own blog posts from the system.

 ## Building the Blog Engine

 ### Installing Bootstrap

 In order to install [Bootstrap](https://getbootstrap.com/) we need [Symfony's Webpack Encore](https://github.com/symfony/webpack-encore), which is a simpler way to integrate [Webpack](https://webpack.js.org/) into your application.
 You can install this by running the following command: